 As health and diet statistics show, much of the mainstream dietary and weight loss advice is ill-advised and only provides individuals with a temporary solution to drop a few pounds.
 If you or someone you know is hoping to lose weight, and keep it off over the long-term, then permanent lifestyle and behavioral changes will have to occur.
 As you probably know, however, these changes are never easy to initiate.

 The truth is that in order to lose weight and keep it off, individuals will not only have to create dietary and behavioral changes but also focus their attention on rewiring neurological circuits in their brains.
 The only surefire way to lose weight is by changing an individual’s underlying beliefs about, and attitudes towards, food and physical fitness.
 Fortunately, it is now widely known that humans have the ability to replace outdated habits with more beneficial ones through the process of neuroplasticity.
+If you’re interested in better understanding the relationship between inflammation and neuroplasticity consider this article to give you a more rounded understanding of how you can make use of neuroplasticity practices to change your attitudes towards food, exercise, anxiety responses or anything else you choose to adjust.

 Just as it is important to understand that in order to permanently lose weight, individuals will have to create changes in conditioned neurological circuits in their brains, it is equally important to know that these shifts only occur gradually over time.
 The notion that within 30 days individuals can lose 30 pounds, and keep it off, is nonsensical because it isn’t possible to undue years of conditioning in such a short period of time.